ejmipond/Appliance-energy-consumption-data-challenge/README.md

 ### Appliance-energy-consumption-data-challenge
-This is my first data science challenge, where I tried to utilize the ML models to predict the energy consumption of Appliances in a household.
+This was my first data science challenge, where I tried to utilize the ML models to predict the energy consumption of Appliances in a household.
 The target value in this challenge was the "Appliances" column.

 The data was obtained from Kaggle - https://www.kaggle.com/loveall/appliances-energy-prediction.